aindilis/free-life-planner/README.md

 https://github.com/aindilis/financial-planning#projected-transactions-for-florence-tucker

-Here is a video which shows some progress on the planner systems and also later the meal planner.
+Here is a video which shows some progress on the planner systems and also later the meal planner:

 https://www.youtube.com/watch?v=XZh_tHNboCI&t=15s